George Seaton: Directing

-Perlberg-Seaton Productions
+Perlberg-Seaton productions

-In November 1950 Seaton and Perlberg signed a multi-million-dollar contract with Paramount for six years.
-Seaton would write and direct films, and they would also produce films from others.
+In November 1950, Seaton and Perlberg signed a multi-million dollar contract with Paramount for six years.
+Seaton was to write and direct films, and they would also produce films from others.
 They produced, but did not write or direct, the comedy Rhubarb (1951), Aaron Slick from Punkin Crick (1952), and Somebody Loves Me (1952) with Betty Hutton.
 Seaton's first film as writer director for Paramount was Anything Can Happen (1952), a comedy with José Ferrer.

 Seaton made two films with Bing Crosby.
 Little Boy Lost (1953) was not a success but The Country Girl (1954), based on the play by Clifford Odets was a notable triumph.
 Grace Kelly earned an Oscar for Best Actress and Seaton won an Oscar for his screenplay.

-Seaton and Perlberg The Bridges at Toko-Ri (1954), directed by Mark Robson, with Holden and Kelly.
+Seaton and Perlberg produced The Bridges at Toko-Ri (1954), directed by Mark Robson, with Holden and Kelly.
 It was a huge hit.

+Seaton wrote and directed The Proud and Profane (1956) with William Holden and Deborah Kerr, which was a box office disappointment.
+He directed a short film Williamsburg: The Story of a Patriot (1957) and produced The Tin Star (1957), directed by Anthony Mann.
+Seaton and Perlberg were borrowed by Paramount to direct and produce a comedy with Clark Gable and Doris Day, Teacher's Pet (1958).

+In April 1958, Seaton announced he and Perlberg would produce six more films for Paramount.
+The first of these were But Not for Me (1959) and The Rat Race (1960), directed by Robert Mulligan.
+Seaton worked as director on The Pleasure of His Company (1961) with Fred Astaire and Debbie Reynolds.